In Association with Amazon.com

 Ignoring this, Norah arrives at Don Pedro's apartment and finds the mother of Tonio Perez (played by Teodorino Bello).

 As she's telling them both that she doesn't want her brother hanging around Mrs. Perez's son, she finds out some shocking news: Tonio is dead and the two believe that his spirit has entered Joel's body.
-Mrs. Perez admits that her son killed the other three girls and tells Norah that Tonio's father killed him when he found out.
+Mrs. Perez admits that her son killed the other three girls - and tells Norah that Tonio's father killed him when he found out.

-Soon others arrive for the ceremony.
+Others arrive for the ceremony.
 Norah gives Don Pedro Joel's scarf as music is played and candles are lit.
 All the participants seem possessed by the spirit they're trying to channel.
 Norah is overcome and almost passes out.
 According to Don Pedro, Tonio Perez's spirit doesn't want to come out because Norah isn't a believer.
 He tells her to come back with Joel.

 When Norah gets home, she finds Joel screaming and barricaded inside.
 Frantic, she takes Peter and Carrie to Erika's apartment and catches her just as she's preparing her husband Justin (Michael Hordern) for a business trip.

-Erika doesn't believe the story about the possession and tells Norah that the most important thing right now is her and her children's safety.
-She tells her to go to her home in the Hamptons for now and that she will deal with Joel.
-Norah rents a car and is off to the beachhouse.
-Erika's husband leaves for the trip, unaware that Joel is standing outside of his and Erika's apartment building.
+Erika doesn't believe the story about the possession and tells Norah that the most important thing right now is the safety of her and her children.
+She tells Norah to go to her house in the Hamptons for now and that she will deal with Joel.

 However, Norah goes to get something out of the refrigerator and finds something on a cabinet above it: Erika's decapitated head.
 Joel is standing nearby with a knife.